-Organize a weekly NFL Player Challenge contest in which students or classes complete physical fitness challenges from NFL players on the Great Play Ideas section of the NFL's Play 60 website.
-Have classes see how many challenges they can finish and share on FuelUpToPlay60.com!
+Organize a weekly NFL Player Challenge contest in which students or classes complete physical fitness challenges from the American Heart Association and NFL Play 60 video collection.
+Have classes see how many videos they can finish and share on FuelUpToPlay60.com!

 How Does It Work?